In July we spent just over a month house sitting in Rome, Italy. Rome is somewhere that we have wanted to visit for years.

 You can buy by the taste, glass or by the bottle.
-We learnt that Italy has over 1000 grape varieties which produce a staggering amount of wines.
+We learned that Italy has over 1000 grape varieties that produce a staggering amount of wines.
 We could spend some serious time in here getting to know each different variety.

 Our Food and Wine Tasting Experience

-We arrived at Rimessa Roscioli round 7:50 and the place was pumping!
+We arrived at Rimessa Roscioli around 7:50 and the place was pumping!
 We were asked to wait outside until our tasting started.